 Crunchy and delicious.
-Fried sage leaves are a very common Italian appetizer or Aperitivo snack which is extremely easy to make.
+Fried sage leaves, or Salvia Fritta, is a very common Italian appetizer or Aperitivo snack which is extremely easy to make.
 A fluffy batter made with sparkling water or beer makes the sage leaves super crunchy and they pair perfectly with a bubbly drink or a cold beer on a summer afternoon.

 In Italian, we say "una tira l'altra" which means "one leads to another".
 The sense is that once you taste one, you literally cannot stop yourself from eating another one, and another one, ...

-The origin of this snack is from the Northern region of Italy, Friuli Venezia Giulia, where it's called Salviade.
-Another variation of the fried sage is to add a little anchovy between two sage leaves before dipping them in the batter.
+The origin of this delicious snack is from the Northern region of Italy, Friuli Venezia Giulia, where it's called Salviade.
+Another variation of the fried sage is to add anchovy fillets between two sage leaves before dipping them in the batter.
 And there is also a sweet version (without anchovies of course), dusted with sugar.

 It's a perfect snack to serve as an appetizer or aperitivo and would pair well with a classic Aperol Spritz or a Campari Spritz.
 Also paired with other snacks such as Taralli, Grissini, or a classic Tomato Bruschetta.